usegalaxy-eu/pulsar-network-docs/source/pulsar.rst

 Pulsar configuration
 ====================

-The RabbitMQ URL is mandatory for Pulsar endpoint configuration.
-Once obtained it is possible to configure Pulsar and turn it on.
+In this step will be described how to configure the Pulsar endpoint and turn it on.
+The RabbitMQ URL, described in the step before, is mandatory to keep going.

 Prerequisites: Ansible installation
 -----------------------------------